smoneyan/common-bash-scripts/README.md

 common-bash-scripts
 ===================

-1. Bash script for downloading files in the background
+1. 'download-files.sh' - Bash script for downloading files in the background